Maksim I: Life

-Illness and death

-He got sick at the beginning of March 1669 and a few months later Arsenije Crnojević was chosen to be metropolitan of Hvosno (sometimes referred to as the metropolitan of Peć) and became Maksim's coadjutor.
-He died in October 1680 in Monastery of Peć where he was buried.
+He got sick at the beginning of March 1669 and a few months later Arsenije Crnojević was chosen to be Metropolitan of Hvosno (sometimes referred to as the Metropolitan of Peć) and became Maksim's coadjutor.
+He died in October 1680 in Patriarchate of Peć Monastery where he was buried.
 His sarcophagus, together with his body, still stands in an open porch in front of the church of Saint Nicholas, which he ordered to be repainted.
 This rather unusual place for a grave is explained by a local legend that says that he chose it himself burdened by guilt of his forerunner's faith.